Kasun Kalhara: Biography

-Kasun was born in Rajagiriya on 3 November 1981.
-His mother Malani Bulathsinhala, was a veteran vocalist and his father H. M. Jayawardena was a renowned composer as well.
+Kasun's mother Malani Bulathsinhala, was a veteran vocalist and his father H. M. Jayawardena was a renowned composer as well.
 His younger sister, Nirmani Chaya died in 1991 at the age of three.

 Kasun's music career started along with Indrachapa Liyanage and his schoolmates from Ananda College under the mentorship of Maestro K. M. Rathnapala in late 1999.
 His mother who was highly supportive of his musical career once answered a newspaper interviewer who asked "what is the most memorable day in your life?" with "the day Maestro Premasiri Khemadasa hugged and wished my son, following his first musical concert (Waves of Introspection).
 That warm hug from Maestro Kemadasa guaranteed that Kasun had a genuine talent and a clear future".

 Kasun has held a number of solo concerts, collaborating with other artists such as "Kasun Kalhara: Live in Concert", "Kasun Kalhara Unforgettable Live in Concert", "The Black Red White Concert", "Kasun Kalhara in Culture Shock", "4U: Live in Concert" and "Love U: Live in Concert".

-Kasun also performed in concerts: Culture Shock (2013) and Kasun Kalhara in LoveU (both in 2016 and 2017) which collectively became one of the most attended musical show trios in history of Sri Lanka with over 5,000 fans gathering around at the Nelum Pokuna Mahinda Rajapaksa Theatre.
-He was one of the judges of The Voice Sri Lanka seasons 1 and 2 along-with Bathiya and Santhush, Sashika Nisansala and Umaria Sinhawansa.
+Kasun also performed in concerts: Culture Shock (2013) and Kasun Kalhara in LoveU (both in 2016 and 2017) which collectively became one of the most attended musical show trios in history of Sri Lanka with over 5,000 fans gathering around at the Nelum Pokuna Theatre.
+He was one of the judges of The Voice Sri Lanka seasons 1 and 2 along with Bathiya and Santhush, Sashika Nisansala and Umaria Sinhawansa.